 Lutein and zeaxanthin – carotenoids that protect eye health.

-Deep dark green broccoli with tightly closed florets is the visible sign of a vital plant with high nutrient content.
-Yellowish broccoli with slightly opened florets indicates that the plant is already beginning to flower — the sulforaphane content then drops significantly.
+Deep dark green broccoli with firmly closed florets is the visible sign of a vital plant with a high nutrient content.
+Yellowish broccoli with slightly open florets indicates that the plant is already going into bloom – the sulforaphane content then drops significantly.

-Freshly harvested broccoli is the most nutrient-rich.
-Studies show that broccoli loses significant amounts of its secondary plant compounds within three days of harvest — especially when stored warm.
+Freshly harvested broccoli is the most nutritious.
+Studies show that broccoli loses significant amounts of its phytochemicals within three days after harvest – especially if stored warm.

-This argues for regional, seasonal purchase — and even more for growing your own.
+This argues for regional, seasonal purchase – and even more so for growing your own.

 Poor: 6 °Brix — typical supermarket broccoli